 Girl Band of STEMs, is a lark, a careful ruse about a writer, who comments on her own stories.
 It is metafiction in a digital world.
 This, I would argue.
 The author writes a story about herself, writing a story about her Band, and the Band knows they’re in the story, about a story that interacts with you.
 She writes a story, where her audience is her muse – may demand she change the ending, in an installation we build in space — for dreams, on a loop…

 The Band asked me to write tags for my work.
 Tags!
 But, opportunity or obstacle… the Muse is insatiable — until it works.
 Poets know that tick, when everything becomes art – in a second glance.
 Woodstock, was absolute freestyle in a digital world.
 I worked on it for weeks… and wrote it Live one Saturday afternoon – five hundred revisions at least.
 Poets know that tick.
 I changed commas to periods and back again – metaphors to imagery, slowed it down, sped it up.
 Reminisced.
 If you were there on that Saturday afternoon, Woodstock was a writer’s tick at work.
-I wrote the hook on the 7th Street Bridge.
+I wrote the hook on the 7th Street Bridge in DC.
 Installed [Reserved][Reserved] when I lost my way.
 Found the beat, marked the spot, and then it looked like a digital art installation, in spite of the implications — for structural functionalism in space.
 But, my muse is pissed…

 Tag: Love Divine: Tadao bathes Tess in a black granite tub.
 Then he slips behind her like an ice cream scoop.
 Blood spills like a waterfall in a Japanese dream over the side of the tub.
 Red water on the porcelain floor looks like a strawberry swirl.